 The platform is simpler than Klaviyo, which is a feature if you don’t want complexity.

-When to use it: You want email + SMS in one platform, you’re mid-size ($50K-500K/month), you like simpler interfaces, and you know SMS works for your audience.
+When to use it: You want email + SMS in one platform, you are beyond the tiny-store stage, you like simpler interfaces, and you know SMS works for your audience.

 Braze (formerly Appboy)